 REL 341 Native People and Christianity

 REL 481 Muslim Ethics in the Global Age

-All students pursuing the Certificate in Interfaith Studies must meet with a Department of Religion advisor to discuss their program of study and must submit a Certificate Plan of Study.
+All students pursuing the Certificate in Interfaith Studies must meet with the Department of Religion Director of Undergraduate Studies to discuss their program of study and must have approval for a Certificate Plan of Study.